NRCan/CanCurve/docs/source/01_getting-started.rst

 **Where can I go to get help?**
     The best place to get help is the `CanCurve GitHub Issues <https://github.com/NRCan/CanCurve/issues>`_ page where you can read through questions posted by others or ask your own.

+**Do I really need to install an old version of QGIS to use CanCurve**
+      No, but we recommend it for best performance.
+If you have a newer version of QGIS installed, you can try CanCurve with it, but you may experience issues.